Director and Deputy Director

-Staff members assist both the Commission and the Director in fulfilling their mandates.
+Staff members assist both the Commission and the Executive Director in fulfilling their mandates.
 Staff members provide a wide range of services to the public.
 This includes providing information about the NWT Human Rights Act to the general public and to parties involved in the complaint process.

 Marcus Jackson, Human Rights Officer

 Marcus Jackson started working with the Commission in 2013.
-He holds a Bachelor of English and a Bachelor of Fine Arts degree and is our communications and community engagement officer.
+He holds a Bachelor of English and a Bachelor of Fine Arts degree and is our communications officer and investigator.
 Marcus worked in a variety of positions throughout Alberta and BC before making Yellowknife his home in 2010.
 He volunteers his time and skills as a graphic designer to various organizations in the city.

 Raegan Mager, Human Rights Officer